chiaolun/science_notes/pages/Number guessing game.md

 	- Picker
 		- Strategy is fully characterized by a one dimensional distribution of the hidden number.
 This would be 100 positive numbers that sum to one.
 	- Guesser
-		- Strategy is characterized by a policy function that takes as input a lower and upper bound (summarizing information obtained from previous guesses) and outputting the distribution of next guesses
+		- Strategy is characterized by a policy function that takes as input a lower and upper bound (summarizing information obtained from previous guesses) and outputting the distribution of next guesses.